nsxlai/ePaper/README.md

    1. Initial setup for the Pi and prepare HW
    2. Sign up for the Darksky.net account
    3. Modify the weather_station.py code (add more destination cities, displaying temperature units in Celius or Fehrenheit).
-   4. Finalize the Pi.
+   4. Finalize the Pi for running headless mode (no display and USB keyboard/mouse).

 Phase 1:
 --------
+At the time of writting this README, Stretch is the latest version of Rasbian.
+I use the full version for development purpose but the lite version may be better for the final headless running mode.

+Connect display and USB keyboard/mouse for configuration purpose.
 Once the Raspberry Pi is booted up with the Stretch Raspbian:
+1. Update the Pi: ===> $ sudo apt-get update && sudo apt-get upgrade -y
+2. Enter raspi-config utility.
+3. Change the password.

-1. Open a terminal window and enter "sudo raspi-config" to configure the Pi.
-Set localization (Change Internationalization: Locale (e.g., US = en.UTF-8, keyboard, and WIFI location)
+4. Set localization (Change Internationalization: Locale (e.g., US = en.UTF-8, keyboard, and WIFI location).
-2. Enable SSH and I2C bus
-3.
+5. Enable SSH.
+6. Enable I2C.
-4. Reboot the Pi
+7. Reboot the Pi.
-5. Update the Pi: ===> $ sudo apt-get update && sudo apt-get upgrade -y
+8. Adjust date/time: timezone (tzselect), date (sudo date +%Y%m%d -s ‘20120418'), and time (sudo date +%T -s '11:14:00')
+9. Install required packages for the project